Discovery of Anglo-Saxon Bed Burial and the ‘Trumpington Cross’

 Original announcement, 2012

-The University of Cambridge has announced details of the archaeological finds from Trumpington Meadows which we were told about on a Local History Group site visit in May 2011.
+The University of Cambridge announced details of the archaeological finds from Trumpington Meadows in 2012.
 There is a press release about the finds (including a link to a video on YouTube of the excavation and a discussion of its significance and another link to a series of photographs on Flickr).

 In the video, Alison Dickens and Dr Sam Lucy talk about the very rare Saxon bed burial found within the area of the original Anglo-Saxon settlement, just to the south of the later church.
 This alone is a find of national significance, but more remarkably the burial included a very rare solid gold pectoral cross inlaid with garnets.
 There are only 5 similar examples of this cross, 1 of which was found in St Cuthbert’s coffin now in Durham Cathedral and may have been his personal cross.
 This is an explicitly Christian find from the later 7th century at a time when the religion was being newly introduced.
 The burial is of a girl, possibly aristocratic.
 The grave is part of a contemporary settlement and may be linked to a monastic foundation, although there is no written evidence of this.
 Dr Sam Lucy is quoted as saying “To be buried in this elaborate way with such a valuable artefact tells us that this girl was undoubtedly high status, probably nobility or even royalty”.